-- 2. Proactively seek services from local businesses that are taking steps to protect the environment; - 3.
+- 1. Use local businesses and provide fair compensation in the purchase of services and supplies; - 2.
+Proactively seek services from local businesses that are taking steps to protect the environment; - 3.
 Engage in efforts to reach diverse communities to ensure an inclusive pool of potential suppliers; - 4.
 Collect information from suppliers and contractors on the inclusivity of their workforce; - 5.
 Include questions about supplier inclusivity in requests for proposals (RFPs) for services; - 6.
 Encourage reporting from developers and vendors on inclusivity in business ownership and staff; - 7.
 Be transparent about these practices and lessons learned; and - 8.
 Provide contact information for staff who can answer questions about this policy.